Supporting a Friend or Family Member

 - Remind your friend that sexual assault and physical domestic violence are crimes and are never the victim's fault.

-- Remind your friend that she/he is not alone.
+- Remind your friend that they are not alone.